Jerry Hughes: Indianapolis Colts

-Hughes was selected by the Indianapolis Colts 31st overall in the 2010 NFL Draft.
-He is the first TCU Horned Frog selected in the first round of an NFL Draft since LaDainian Tomlinson went fifth overall to the San Diego Chargers in the 2001 NFL Draft, and the first TCU defensive player selected in the first round since Bob Lilly, who was selected 13th overall by the Dallas Cowboys in the 1961 NFL Draft.
+Hughes was selected in the first round by the Indianapolis Colts 31st overall in the 2010 NFL Draft.
+He is the first TCU Horned Frog selected in the first round of an NFL Draft since LaDainian Tomlinson went fifth overall to the San Diego Chargers in the 2001 NFL draft, and the first TCU defensive player selected in the first round since Bob Lilly, who was selected 13th overall by the Dallas Cowboys in the 1961 NFL draft.
 During his rookie season, Hughes appeared in 12 games making six tackles.

 In 2011, Hughes appeared in 12 games with one start making 13 tackles and one sack.

 On November 16, 2012, Hughes was fined $21,000 for a late hit against the Jacksonville Jaguars in Week 10.
 He finished the 2012 season by appearing in all 16 games with six starts recording 32 tackles, one pass defended, and four sacks.

 Buffalo Bills

 On April 29, 2013, the Colts traded Hughes to the Buffalo Bills for linebacker Kelvin Sheppard.

 Hughes finished his first season with the Bills by making 46 tackles, 10 sacks and two forced fumbles in 16 games with one start.
 He was also named to the USA Today All-Joe Team.

 On March 9, 2015, the Buffalo Bills and Hughes agreed to a five-year contract worth at least $45 million.